 When it comes to writing about science then comics and other forms of visual narratives, may facilitate the blending of facts and fictions, without necessarily deceiving the reader.
-When reading Neurocomic (Farinella and Ros 2013), for example, I assume it is clear to the reader that the Spanish anatomist Ramon y Cajal doesn’t actually live inside the brain and never said the things he says in the comic.
+When reading Neurocomic (Farinella and Ros 2013), for example, I assume it is clear to the readers that the Spanish anatomist Ramon y Cajal doesn’t actually live inside the brain and never said the things he says in the comic.
 This is not the ‘real’ Cajal, he’s the cartoon version of Cajal, and yet the things he say are based on facts.
-The reader has to draw the line between facts and fiction.
+Readers have to draw their own line between facts and fiction.
 In other words, by constantly exposing their fictionality comics encourage the reader to engage with the content more critically, actively evaluating each piece of information, rather than passively labelling the whole story as fact or fiction.
-Which, after all, seems to me a very healthy way to read about science.
+Which, after all, it seems to me a very healthy way to read about science.

 Brown, T.L.
 (2003).
 Making Truth: Metaphor in Science (University of Illinois Press).

 Gerrig, R.J., and Prentice, D.A.
 (1991).
 The Representation of Fictional Information.
 Psychol.
 Sci.
 2, 336–340.